WANDA: Education Equity Empowerment

-Other organizations may dedicate a component of their programming to supporting low income individuals but rarely focus on single mothers and many do not offer WANDA’s client-centered, holistic approach which underpins the success of our graduates.
-The core innovation of E3=Elevate is scalability of a peer-based model that provides a high-touch level of programming resulting in real time access to training, services, funds and peer networks.
-Strategic use of technology and social platforms will allow clients to create peer networks, share best practices, and customize their program journey.
+Other organizations may dedicate a component of their programming to supporting low income individuals but rarely focus on single mothers, and many do not offer WANDA’s client-centered, holistic approach which underpins the success of our graduates.
+The core innovation of E3=Elevation is scaling a peer-based model that provides a high-touch level of programming with real time access to training, tools, services, funds and peer networks.
+Strategic use of technology and social platforms will allow partners and clients to create networks, share best practices, and customize their program journey.

 7. Impact: How has your project made a difference so far?

 "Jane" was a homeless, single mother in a spiral of abusive relationships.
-Since joining WANDA, she now has a 732 point credit score, is in a six figure income household, is investing in her dream business, is happily married, and most importantly - she has grown tremendously into the woman she was meant to be.
-To date, WANDA has served over 300 single mothers.
-After just one year in the program, evaluations show consistent savings, increases in income of up to $14,000 annually and increased credit scores of up to 100 points among our participants.
+Since joining WANDA, she now has a 732 point credit score, leads/earns a six figure income, is investing in her dream business, is happily married, and most importantly - she has grown tremendously into the woman she was meant to be.
+WANDA has served over 300 single mothers with ripple effects on their children.
+After just one year in the program, pre/post evaluations show consistent savings, annual increases in income up to $14,000 and increased credit scores of up to 100 points.
 With over $1 million saved/invested among our graduates, 72% invested in college education, 41% opened retirement accounts, 13% started new businesses, and 13% purchased homes.
 Graduates all talk about the confidence they build as part of the peer network and how building that confidence continues to improve all areas of their lives.

 8a.
 Spread Strategies: Moving forward, what are the main strategies for scaling your impact?